The Essential Guide to Building a Brand Identity That Feels Like You

 5. Apply Your Identity Consistently Across Touchpoints

 Your brand identity only become powerful when it’s expressed consistently.
 Website, social, packaging, tone of voice, customer experience - every touchpoint should feel like one unified brand.
-Consistency builds trust.
-Trust builds loyalty.
+Consistency makes you easier to remember - and when people remember you, you're the first brand they think of when they're ready to buy.

 6. Evolve Mindfully as You Grow